Soulja Boy and "Crank That (Soulja Boy)"

 - Repeat these steps on the other side.

-Whether you want to impress your friends at the club or add your video to the legions of fans on YouTube, with these instructions, you should be ready to "Crank That."
+Take some time to practice and have fun.
+Whether you want to impress your friends at the club, add your dance video to the legions on YouTube, or create a funny meme with these moves, you should be ready to "Crank That" in no time.